PuruVJ/puruvjdev3/src/blog/react-theming-css-vars.md

 }
 ```

 > If this theming system's way of changing the `light` variable to a dark color feels counter-intuitive to you, you can create your own system too.
-I have personally used this theming system on half a dozen apps and it's extremely effective.
+I have personally used this theming system in half a dozen apps and it's extremely effective.
 Just my opinion 🙂

 # Setting them up in a JS Object